milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Emi: "Can you remind me where we're headed?"

 Izumi: "We're supposed to head to Momiji Park.
-It's apparently quite scenic at this time of year because all the leaves are starting to change colour."
+It's apparently quite scenic at this time of year."

 Izumi: "Especially the maple trees at Momiji Shrine.
 I'm looking forward to seeing them myself."

 Izumi: "Anyways, you should get ready.
-It takes an hour to two to get there so we should head out as soon as we can."
+It takes around one to two hours to get there so we should head out as soon as we can."

-*I watch as Izumi exits the room, closing the door with a solid thud behind him.*
+*Izumi exits the room, closing the door with a solid thud behind him.*

 *I slowly sit up from bed, stretching my arms towards the ceiling while letting out a deep yawn.
 A hint of sweet lavender blesses my nose, rousing me from my dazed state.*

 *In front of me, a wooden desk with a simple, minimalistic setup catches my eye.
 It features a large monitor, a few succulents, and a desk lamp designed like a calico cat.
 Soft morning rays filter through two big windows, casting an airy glow over the room.*

-*Immediately, I leap out of bed and rush to the mirror.*
+*Pushing the covers out of the way, I leap out of bed and walk over to the mirror to examine myself.*

 Emi: ". . .Eh?!
 Is this what I look like?"